AdobeDocs/graphql-mesh-gateway/src/pages/mesh/basic/create-mesh.md

 To access the gateway and perform GraphQL queries, you need to provide an API Key to authorize access to your mesh.
 To create your API Key:

-1. In [Adobe Developer Console], select the desired organization from the dropdown in the top-right corner.
+1. In [Adobe Developer Console](https://developer.adobe.com/console), select the desired organization from the dropdown in the top-right corner.

     ![create a project](../../_images/create-project.png)